scitags/flowd-go/README.md

     # On macOS you can install it with Homebrew or an equivalent package manager
     $ brew install pandoc

+Also, if you want to build an RPM with all the necessary goodies be sure to install these additional dependencies:

+    $ yum install rpm-build rpm-devel rpmlint rpmdevtools

+You can now create the necessary build infrastructure by simply running:

+    $ rpmdev-setuptree

+Be sure to check the [RPM Packaging Guide](https://rpm-packaging-guide.github.io) for a wealth of great information.

-After that, one can leverage the `Makefile` with:
+With all the above out of the way, one can leverage the `Makefile` with:

     $ make build